Boston College vs. East Carolina Military Bowl NCAA Football Odds, Plays and Insights | December 27, 2021

 East Carolina Stats and Trends

-- East Carolina has played 12 games, with seven wins against the spread.
+- In East Carolina's 12 games this year, it has seven wins against the spread.

-- This season, the Pirates have an against-the-spread record of 5-2 in their seven games as an underdog of 3 points or more.
+- The Pirates have an against the spread record of 5-2 in their seven games as an underdog of 3 points or more this year.

-- East Carolina's games this year have hit the over four times in 12 opportunities (33.3%).
+- East Carolina's games this season have gone over the point total four times in 12 opportunities (33.3%).

-- When East Carolina scores more than 22.2 points, it is 6-2 against the spread and 7-1 overall.
+- When East Carolina puts up more than 22.2 points, it is 6-2 against the spread and 7-1 overall.

-- East Carolina is 7-3 against the spread and 7-3 overall when the team piles up more than 343.8 yards.
+- When East Carolina churns out more than 343.8 yards, the team is 7-3 against the spread and 7-3 overall.

 - The Pirates have turned the ball over 22 times this season, five more turnovers than the Eagles have forced (17).